 The fall fruit salad recipe as written below makes about 8 servings, but truthfully, I have a small family and we never have 8 people for Thanksgiving dinner.

-To make a smaller half batch, choose either an apple OR a pear (so that you don’t end up with half an apple and half a pear left over), and simply halve the rest of the ingredients.
+To make a smaller half batch of autumn fruit salad, choose either an apple OR a pear (so that you don’t end up with half an apple and half a pear left over), and simply halve the rest of the ingredients.

 Oval turquoise ceramic bowl filled with Thanksgiving fruit salad made with oranges, grapes, apples, pears, kiwi, pomegranate seeds, dried cranberries and pecans.